box/box-python-sdk/README.md

 an instance of the parent.
 See `BaseAPIJSONObjectMeta` and `Translator` to see how the SDK performs dynamic lookups to determine return types.

+# FIPS 140-2 Compliance

+The Python SDK allows using FIPS 140-2 validated SSL libraries (OpenSSL 3.0).
+To enable FIPS mode for `cryptography` library, it is required to bind a FIPS-compliant version of the OpenSSL to the library during the installation process.
+To use OpenSSL 3.0 for the entire network communication, it is required to build a custom version of Python with the OpenSSL module replaced.

 # Versions
 We use a modified version of [Semantic Versioning](https://semver.org/) for all changes.
 See [version strategy](VERSIONS.md) for details which is effective from 30 July 2022.